shaonianruntu/cd-uFSS/README.md

-# Unsupervised Face Sketch Synthesis based on Cross-domain Feature Learning and Fusion (cd-uFSS)
+# Unsupervised Facial Sketch Synthesis based on Cross-domain Feature Learning and Fusion (cd-uFSS)

 Dissertation Submitted to Hangzhou Dianzi University for the Degree of Master.